ferpoble2/Relief_Creator/readme.md

     pip install -r requeriments.txt

+To execute the program, first you need to add the root directory to the PYTHONPATH variable, in windows, in a console CMD run the following command in the root directory of the project:

+	set PYTHONPATH=.

+In a system with Linux distribution run the following command:

+	export PYTHONPATH=.

+If you use a mac, run the following command:

+	export PYTHONPATH="."

-To execute the program run the following command:
+Then, to execute the program run the following command:

     python src/main.py

 It is recommended to use a virtual environment to install the dependencies: https://docs.python.org/3/tutorial/venv.html

+(If you use windows and use a virtual environment called *venv* then running the command `make run-windows` will run the project)

 # How to build